linuxserver/docker-thelounge/README.md

 To setup user account(s), edit /config/config.json changing the value `public: true,` to false, restart the container and enter the following

-`docker exec -it thelounge node /app/node_modules/thelounge/index.js --home /config add <user>` and enter a password when prompted, restart the container and you should now be prompted for a password on the webinterface.
+`docker exec -it thelounge node /app/node_modules/thelounge/index.js --home /config add <user>` and enter a password when prompted, restart the container

+you should now be prompted for a password on the webinterface.